REAIABook/REAIABook/readme.md

 Overview
 --------

 The examples and the case studies presented in this book are conducted in the R computing language.[1]
-All data and code necessary to reproduce the cast studies are provided on this website or are downloadable free of charge from the internet.
-The code for each chapter (found at <https://github.com/REAIABook/REAIABook>) can be run to reproduce the examples and analyses that are found throughout the book.
+All data and code necessary to reproduce the case studies are provided on this website or are downloadable free of charge from the internet.
+The code for each chapter (found at <https://github.com/REAIABook/REAIABook>) can be run to reproduce the example analyses that are found throughout the book.

 Before you start, you need to do two things.